abuicke/tarot/court cards/wands/Queen of Wands.md

 ### Upright

 1) Self-knowledge
-2) Magical invocation, especially of a female deity, especially an invocation which exerts an influence over elemental water.
+2) Magical invocation of a female deity, especially one related to Binah.<sup>1</sup>

-This card appeared in *my influence* in a Celtic Cross reading during a week when I turned a dancing meditation into a spontaneous invocation of Shakti.
-The effects were energy, stability of mood, pleasant and euphoric sensations (even in response to things that were usually painful like cold showers).
-In this way the water principle (element) was catalysed within me and made harmonious (see *6 of Cups*).
-For this reason I believe the Queen of Wands relates to this specific type of magical invocation, one connected with Binah (Shakti) and with the water principle (Queen).

 ### Reversed

-1) A lack of self-knowledge
+1) A lack of self-knowledge.
+2) Inhibited, lacking zest, unsure of one's self—one's flame has "gone out".